t0m5k1/t0m5k1.github.io/_posts/2017-02-18-Transferring-Operating-System.md

  - Windows
 ---

+## New Purchase

-So recently my PC had a major hardware change (Motherboard & CPU) in terms of licensing this is a BIG change as the Win7 license is tied to these main components however there it a way to transfer it BUT there are two caveats:
+So recently my PC had a major hardware change (Motherboard and CPU) in terms of licensing this is a BIG change as the Win7 license is tied to these main components however there it a way to transfer it BUT there are two caveats:

-OEM Installs cannot be moved to new hardware but it could be worth trying prior to reformat/re-install.
+1. OEM Installs cannot be moved to new hardware but it could be worth trying prior to reformat/re-install.
-In-place Upgrades & Repair installs cannot be moved.
+2. In-place Upgrades and Repair installs cannot be moved.

-To achieve this there are 2 paths to take, the first & by far the easiest is the second way explained below & the correct safer more in-depth way is the first & I highly recommend you take this path even if you do not have much in the way of Windows Admin skills as you will end up with a backup & a bootable system.
+To achieve this there are 2 paths to take, the first and by far the easiest is the second way explained below and the correct safer more in-depth way is the first and I highly recommend you take this path even if you do not have much in the way of Windows Admin skills as you will end up with a backup and a bootable system.

-Ok so the following method will provide you with a a back up of a “Generalised/SysPreped” Win7 Install, this means that it will be as it was when you first installed it & will want to install all the detected hardware.
+Ok so the following method will provide you with a a back up of a “Generalised/SysPreped” Win7 Install, this means that it will be as it was when you first installed it and will want to install all the detected hardware.

-Additional thoughts:
+### Additional thoughts

 Consider running Ccleaner to clear out any junk files.
-Run chkdsk /f /r to find & fix any potential issues that may be present & to ensure all system files are contiguous, if this creates a whole bunch of .chk files & folders then this is the time to fix that otherwise it will follow you to the new install & bite you in the butt!
+Run chkdsk /f /r to find and fix any potential issues that may be present and to ensure all system files are contiguous, if this creates a whole bunch of .chk files and folders then this is the time to fix that otherwise it will follow you to the new install and bite you in the butt!
 Run [Defraggler][defraggler] to ensure all files on the disk are in logical order.

 NOTE:
 Depending on how your install was licensed using this method causes Windows 7 to lose all activation information, and it needs to be reactivated afterwards.
-If your Windows 7 is an OEM version, you might not be able to reactivate it, at least not without phone activation option.
+If your Windows 7 is an OEM version, you might not be able to reactivate it, at least not without the phone activation option.

-If you used a ISO you obtained from a torrent source then your system should still be licensed due to the SLIC telling Windows it is on a different motherboard anyway but if you just used a keygen you may need to dig that out (see final note.)
+If you used an ISO you obtained from a torrent source then your system should still be licensed due to the SLIC telling Windows it is on a different motherboard anyway but if you just used a keygen you may need to dig that out (see final note.)

 I do not recommend to use this method on RAID systems.
 All experiments on RAID I know have failed.

 Use this method if you:
 – Change other hardware components but keep your old HD containing Windows 7 – Move the HD containing Windows 7 to another computer

+## The Process

 1. Before installing new hardware, boot Windows 7 normally
 2. Disconnect all external hardware except mouse, keyboard and main display.
 If your system folders are located only on C: drive, disconnect all other hard disks except that containing the C:.
 In case of relocated system folders, for instance the profile folder Users located in another drive and other system folders on C:, first move the relocated system folders back to C: then disconnect all other drives.
 Reboot after this